MarkSoluiman/SecPlus/Chapter 2/Part5/Segmentation and Access Control 2.5.md

 This part of segmentation.
 These lists include groupings of categories like Source IP, Destination IP, port number, time of day, application, etc.

 These lists also determine access to network devices.
 They can limit access by IP address or other identifier.
-Prevent regular user /non-admin access.
+Prevent regular user/non-admin access.

 Many operating systems use ACLs to provide access to files.